otungKe/dsc_phase1_project/README.md

 ## Recommendations
 Based on the analysis, the following recommendations are made for Microsoft's new movie studio:
 1. Focus on producing movies in genres with higher average box office gross.
-2. Invest in films with highly rated directors and cast.
+2. Invest in films with high critic rating.
 3. Prioritize films that tend to receive higher audience and critic ratings.

 ## Conclusion